AstunTechnology/environmentagency_csv_import/README.md

 # README #

-Python script for exporting gemini 2.2-compliant metadata from a csv file to individual xml files.
+Python script for exporting EAMP-compliant metadata from a csv file to individual xml files.

 ### How do I get set up? ###